 Tourism Promotion Area (TPA) Funding

-The TPA was created as a mechanism to provide targeted funding to help Spokane County compete with other cities to gain overnight visitors.
+The TPA hotel fee was created to provide targeted funding to help Spokane County compete with other cities to gain overnight visitors.

 TPA Meeting Notice